FEATURED POST

 In this example (see image 4) the page number is on the left (i.e. Addington is on page 20), and the grid reference is the code on the right (i.e. Addington is at A3).

-It’s wise to practice with the Master Atlas A-Z for Greater London before the topographical test.
-You can buy one from Amazon here or Uber has copies for new drivers to borrow at the Green Light Hub.
+It’s wise to practice with the Master Atlas A-Z for Greater London before the test.
+You can buy one from Amazon or Uber has good condition copies for drivers to use at the Green Light Hub.

-Note that popular street names such as Hill Road (see image 5) are often used in multiple places and long roads might span more than one district.
-You must learn to check postcodes efficiently.
+Popular street names, such as Hill Road (see image 5), are often used in multiple places and long roads might span more than one area.
+Postcodes are the clue that helps you to solve this.

-The next step is knowing how to use grid references in questions.
-For instance, if you need to find the nearest train station to a specific address (eg Clifford Ave, SW14).
+Learn how to use grid references in questions.
+For instance, if you need the nearest train station to an address (e.g. Clifford Ave, SW14).

-Once you get the correct page and grid-reference from the index (check the post code) you’ll see the closest station is Mortlake (images 6 and 7).
-In central London, this is easier on a large-scale page.
+Once you get the correct page and grid-reference from the index (check the postcode) you’ll see the closest station is Mortlake (images 6 and 7).
+In central London, this is easier to do on the large-scale pages.

 Did you know?

-Blue words in the index mean areas of London (e.g. Hounslow), while places of interest (e.g. Houses of Parliament) are in red.
+Blue words in the index show areas of London (e.g. Hounslow), while places of interest (e.g. Houses of Parliament) are in red.
 There are also special pages for public transport stations and hospitals.

 Section 2: General topography